AGILEDROP/laravel-telnyx/README.md

 }

 /**
- * Get the Telnyx / SMS representation of the notification.
+ * Get the Telnyx / MMS representation of the notification.
  *
  * @param  mixed  $notifiable
  * @return TelnyxMessage